aneoconsulting/ArmoniK/.docs/content/2.guide/1.how-to/how-to-use-htc-mock.md

              dockerhubaneo/armonik_core_htcmock_test_client:0.12.1
 ```

-Don't forget to replace `<ip>` with the IP of your machine or the IP of the machine where ArmoniK is deployed.
+Remember to replace `<ip>` with the IP of your machine or the IP of the machine where ArmoniK is deployed.

 ### All-in-one deployment